 You’ll also do work-based learning in your current setting.
 Your study will be directly relevant to your job even though you’ll be investigating wider leadership and management themes.

 Induction takes place two weeks before the start of the course and you’ll need to be registered to take part.
-You are therefore strongly encouraged to apply a minimum of three weeks before the start of the course to ensure the application process is complete.
+You are therefore strongly encouraged to apply a minimum of four weeks before the start of the course to ensure the application process is complete.

 On graduating from this course, you’ll be able to apply for leadership roles within your own career pathway or move into higher management positions elsewhere.

 Although the course relates to health and social care, it delivers wider management and leadership skills which are attractive to employers in other sectors.